Worklytics/psoxy/infra/modules/gcp/README.md

 ## Existing Projects

+We recommend using a fresh, dedicated GCP project for all the psoxy instances associated with a single Worklytics account.
+The 'import' scenario is to accommodate use cases where developer can't create new GCP projects themselves.

 If project already exists, use Terraform import to import it as follows:
 ```shell

 terraform import google_project.psoxy-project {{your_project_id}}
 ```

+## Caveats

+### Hash Salt
+We automatically generate an initial hash salt for you.
+This is generated with a crypographically strong random number generator.
+If you want to change it, you should do so before ever using psoxy in production, as pseudonyms produced by psoxy will be consistent only for a given salt.

+Do NOT change (or rotate) the salt after it's been used to send data to Worklytics; if you do so, we'll be  unable to match data prior to rotation with data sent after the rotation.